ondrejhonus/dots/README.md

 DWM:
 - dmenu
 - dwm patches are all selected in the patches file
+- picom

-## To make everything go well with eachother
+## To make everything go well with eachother (Hyprland, coz dwm has default gtk)

 - [Brave theme](https://chromewebstore.google.com/detail/catppuccin-chrome-theme-m/cmpdlhmnmjhihmcfnigoememnffkimlk)